eduvpn/documentation/RASPBERRY_PI.md

     $ sudo hostnamectl set-hostname vpn.example.org

 This concludes setting up Fedora on your Pi.
 Make sure everything works as expected and **reboot** before attempting to install the VPN software.
+Make sure your network connection is still working before continuing.

 # Installing the VPN server